 Segment Reporting- In November 2023, the FASB issued ASU 2023-07, Segment Reporting: Improvements in Reportable Segment Disclosures ("ASU No. 2023-07").
 The amendments in the ASU are expected to improve disclosures about a public entity's reportable segments and addresses requests from investors and other allocators of capital for additional, more detailed information about a reportable segment's expenses.
 ASU 2023-07 requires public companies to disclose, on an annual and interim basis, significant expenses that are regularly provided to the chief operating decision maker (CODM) and included within each reported measure of segment profit and loss.
 The amendments in the ASU require that a public company provide all annual disclosures about a reportable segment's profit or loss and assets currently required under ASC 280 in interim periods.
 The amendments in the ASU also require that a public entity disclose, on an annual and interim basis, an amount for other segment items by reportable segment and a description of its composition.
 The other segment items category is the difference between segment revenue less the significant expenses disclosed and each reported measure of segment profit or loss.
 The amendments in the ASU, among other items, also requires that a public company disclose the title and position of the CODM and an explanation of how the CODM uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding how to allocate resources.
-The ASU applies to all public entities that are required to report segment information in accordance with Topic 280.
-All public entities will be required to report segment information in accordance with the new guidance starting in annual periods beginning after December 15, 2023 and for interim periods within annual periods beginning after December 15, 2024.
-The Company expects this ASU to only impact its disclosures with no impacts to the Company's results of operations, cash flows, and financial condition.
+The ASU applies to all public entities that are required to report segment information in accordance with the new guidance starting in annual periods beginning after December 15, 2023 and for interim periods within annual periods beginning after December 15, 2024.
+The Company expects this ASU to only impact its disclosures with no impacts to the Company's results of operations, each flows, and financial condition.